-The Company has experienced net losses and negative cash flows from operating activities since its inception, aside from the years ended December 31, 2021 and December 31, 2020 when net income was realized as a result of a gain in fair value recognized associated with the earn-out liability and non-recurring revenue in connection with the Research Collaboration and License Agreement with Pfizer, respectively.
-The Company has an accumulated deficit of \$120.9 million at December 31, 2021.
-For the year ended December 31, 2021, the Company used \$24.9 million in cash for operations.
-At December 31, 2021, the Company had cash and cash equivalents of \$49.7 million.
-Management anticipates that its expenses will increase significantly in connection with its ongoing activities to support its research and development efforts, and it expects to incur substantial operating losses and negative cash flows from operations for the foreseeable future.
+The Company has experienced net losses and negative cash flows from operating activities since its inception, aside from the year ended December 31, 2020 as a result of non-recurring revenue from the Research Collaboration and License Agreement with Pfizer, Inc. ("Pfizer") which rendered net income in 2020.
+The Company has an accumulated deficit of \$136.7 million at December 31, 2020.
+In 2020, the Company generated \$13.8 million in cash from operations.
+At December 31, 2020, the Company had cash and cash equivalents of \$15.2 million.
+Management expects operating losses and negative cash flows to continue for at least the next year as the Company continues to incur costs related to ongoing clinical development of its product candidates.